cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 .. include:: ../../../_common/_includes/include-v320-beta-metadata.rst

-Use the CDAP Metadata HTTP RESTful API to set, retrieve, and delete the metadata annotations of applications, datasets, streams, and other elements in CDAP.
+Use the CDAP Metadata HTTP RESTful API to set, retrieve, and delete the metadata annotations of applications, datasets, streams, and other entities in CDAP.

 Metadata consists of **properties** (a list of key-value pairs) or **tags** (a list of keys).
 Metadata and their use are described in the :ref:`Developers' Manual: Metadata <metadata>`.

-The HTTP RESTful API is divided into four sections:
+The HTTP RESTful API is divided into these sections:

-- :ref:`metadata properties <http-restful-api-metadata-properties>`;
+- :ref:`metadata properties <http-restful-api-metadata-properties>`
-- :ref:`metadata tags <http-restful-api-metadata-tags>`; and
+- :ref:`metadata tags <http-restful-api-metadata-tags>`
 - :ref:`searching properties <http-restful-api-metadata-searching>`
 - :ref:`viewing lineage <http-restful-api-metadata-lineage>`
+- :ref:`update notifications <http-restful-api-metadata-notifications>`

 In this API, ``<base-url>`` is as described under :ref:`Conventions
 <http-restful-api-conventions>`.